 - Element I will identify growth sectors and the number and profile of jobs within them.
 Existing large survey data sets are then utilised to examine how people move between and within growth sectors, and whether and how such moves help people to move out of poverty;

 - Element II reviews existing national and international evidence on 'what works' in helping people experiencing poverty gain entry to growth sectors and how their employment progression can be facilitated.
 It also examines evidence on how job quality in growth sectors can be enhanced and identify ‘good practice' examples;

-- Element III involves six in-depth case studies of practical initiatives to harness growth sectors for poverty reduction;
+- Element III involves study of practical initiatives to harness growth sectors for poverty reduction;

 - Element IV will bring together and test the findings of the research, identifying policy levers that are available for harnessing growth sectors for poverty reduction, and how they might be best used.